coding-bridge/workshop/docs/itp-front-end/week-1/README.md

 		- Export the outcome of modulization and namings of UI design as documentation, which could `pdf`, `jpeg`, `Google Doc` or any formats preferred.
 		- Push the document onto your own GitHub repo.
+		- Challenge:
+			1. Try to follow the [tutorial](https://guides.github.com/activities/forking/) to `fork` [front-end-workshop-2019](https://github.com/coding-bridge/front-end-workshop-2019) repo.
-		- Add the link of your work in `week 1` section and create a `pull request` to [front-end-workshop-2019](https://github.com/coding-bridge/front-end-workshop-2019) repo. *(It's not required to do this if you don't want to show your project in this repo.)*
+			2. Add the link of your work in `week 1` section and create a [pull request](https://help.github.com/en/articles/creating-a-pull-request) to origin repo (front-end-workshop-2019).

 2. **HTML and CSS development:**